List of candidates in the 2022 Uttar Pradesh Legislative Assembly election

-2022 Uttar Pradesh Legislative Assembly election are scheduled to be held from 10 February to 7 March 2022, in seven phases, to elect all 403 members of the Uttar Pradesh Legislative Assembly.
-The votes will be counted and the results will be declared on 10 March 2022.
+2022 Uttar Pradesh Legislative Assembly election were held from 10 February to 7 March 2022, in seven phases, to elect all 403 members of the Uttar Pradesh Legislative Assembly.
+The votes were counted and the results were declared on 10 March 2022.

 The following is a list of candidates from major parties and alliances contesting in the election.
 This is not an exhaustive list of all the candidates in the election.